Sarah Thornton, Communications Specialist

 I love meeting new people and networking.
 My working life in PR and publishing has brought me in to contact with so many fascinating, erudite and funny people.
 When I lived in London, I had the good fortune to work with some really big names, including Paul Theroux, Nigel Slater, Harriet Walter, Camille Paglia.
 It was amazing.
 That was when I worked as a Press Officer at Penguin Group UK.
 Then, after my maternity leave I moved on to Midas Public Relations, where I worked with all the big commercial publishers (and a few small ones) and enjoyed many different challenges, including promoting the Hay-on-Wye Literary Festival and International IMPAC Dublin Literary Award.

 When I returned to New Zealand in 2003 I worked for Random House.
-There, I spent eight happy years, working and touring with local and major international authors – from foodies (Jo Seagar) to fashionistas (Denise L’Estrange-Corbet); scientists (Richard Dawkins) to entrepreneurs (Diane Foreman); business people (Sir Michael Hill), poets (Paula Green), children’s writers (Steve Cole), literary writers (Dame Fiona Kidman), literary/crime writers (Kate Atkinson).
+There, I spent eight happy years, working and touring with local and major international authors – from foodies (Jo Seagar) to fashionistas (Denise L’Estrange-Corbet); scientists (Richard Dawkins); entrepreneurs (Sir Michael Hill); philanthropists (Sir Ray Avery), poets (Paula Green), children’s writers (Steve Cole), literary writers (Dame Fiona Kidman); businesses (Whitcoulls).

 I have an extensive network of media and industry contacts, and now work closely with a number of other highly-skilled publishing professionals.
 As a result, clients can access and benefit from a full-range of services, including: media and PR campaigns; self-publishing support and advice; media release, feature and web writing; social media content provision and management; editing, proof reading, copywriting and design; book tour and event management; product launches.
 If I haven’t listed what you need, just ask and I’ll let you know if I can help.

 When I’m not working, you’ll find me in all sorts of different places, doing all sorts of different things.
-Things like reading, entertaining, going to the movies, doing yoga or Pilates, playing tennis, walking along the beach, volunteering at Lifeline Aotearoa, spending time with my family and friends.
+Things like reading, watching films and Netflix, practising meditation and yoga, playing tennis, walking along the beach, volunteering at Lifeline Aotearoa, spending time with my family and friends.